-Claiborne, a Republican, was the representative for Tennessee’s 5th congressional district from 1817 to 1819.
+Claiborne was the representative for Tennessee’s 5th congressional district and was a Republican.
+He served from 1817 to 1819.

 From Dec 1817 to Mar 1819, Claiborne missed 41 of 106 roll call votes, which is 38.7%.
 This is much worse than the median of 15.5% among the lifetime records of representatives serving in Mar 1819.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.